 - A cloud-only virtual network with two subnets (FrontEnd and BackEnd)

-- Azure Managed Disks using both Standard and Premium disks
+- Azure Managed Disks with both Standard and Premium disks

 - Four availability sets, one for each tier of the on-line store